Author: John Davies

 Generally speaking, people very rarely lose their phones – and if they do and the credential is lost, it’s much easier to cancel it and maintain security.
 It’s also much easier to upload a replacement credential on a new device if this happens.

-Cons - The major Con for mobile credentials is that you can’t use traditional readers.
-Any organisation that wants to offer secure access via a mobile phone credential will need to change its existing readers and replace them with a Bluetooth enabled reader.
-Having said that, in many cases, the new reader will still work with the existing card-based credential as well as the controllers and software etc (which is certainly the case with TDSi systems).
+The major Con for mobile credentials is that you can’t use traditional readers.
+Any organisation that wants to offer secure access via a mobile phone credential will need to change its existing readers and replace them with a Bluetooth-enabled reader.
+Having said that, in many cases, the new reader will still work with the existing card-based credential as well as the controllers and software, etc (which is certainly the case with TDSi systems).
 However, there is still a cost associated with the upgrade of the reader.

 Access cards have been a popular credential option for many years.
 Most of us have used this technology at some point and it continues to be popular worldwide.

-Pros – This option offers considerable value for money.
-The cards and readers are relatively cheap to buy and install and for many applications they offer just the right level of reliability and flexibility, with plenty of functionality to use them for other secure transactions such as cashless vending.
+This option offers considerable value for money.
+The cards and readers are relatively cheap to buy and install and for many applications they offer just the right level of reliability and flexibility, with plenty of functionality to use for other secure transactions such as cashless vending

 Both mobile phones and cards offer an authentication technology, ensuring the credential is valid and that it’s that credential that is going through the door.
 However, it doesn’t prove that that person is actually who they say they are – which is where biometrics come in.

-Pros - Biometrics are an authentication and identification mechanism.
+Biometrics is an authentication and identification mechanism.
 They are more expensive, but they are also a lot more secure.
 The likelihood of you losing your finger or your face is (thankfully) quite slim compared to losing a mobile phone or card!

 For most security customers, the choice comes down to the level of security you want and how much you want to pay!
 This will fundamentally take you down the best credential technology route for your needs and will dictate what options are available.